 Rate G is the most common business rate.
 It applies to customers who are not billed for power demand or whose minimum billing demand is under 65 kilowatts (kW).

 Rate G9 applies to large- or medium-power customers whose power demand is limited.
 This rate can be advantageous for companies with equipment that uses a significant amount of power over short periods — for example, golf course irrigation pumps or ski hill snow cannons.

 Rate GD is an optional medium-power rate offered on backup power Hydro‑Québec sells to independent producers whose main generating source is temporarily unavailable or under maintenance.
 The electricity purchased is used to power essential loads and auxiliary services.

-Rate that applies to a contract whose maximum power demand has been at least 50 kilowatts (kW) during a consumption period included in the last 12 monthly periods.
+Rate M applies to a contract whose maximum power demand has reached 50 kilowatts (kW) at least once in the last 12 monthly periods.

-Rate that applies to an annual contract whose contract power is 5,000 kilowatts (kW) or more and which is principally related to an industrial activity.
+Rate L applies to an annual contract whose contract power is 5,000 kilowatts (kW) or more and which is principally related to an industrial activity.

-Rate that applies to an annual contract whose minimum billing demand is 5,000 kilowatts (kW) or more and which is not principally related to an industrial activity.
+Rate LG applies to an annual contract whose minimum billing demand is 5,000 kilowatts (kW) or more and which is not principally related to an industrial activity.

 Experimental Rate BR

-Rate that applies to contracts for electricity supplied to one or more electric vehicle charging stations rated 400 volts DC or more.
-It can also apply to a contract for electricity supplied to one or more 240-V charging stations.
+Rate BR applies to contracts for electricity supplied to one or more electric vehicle charging stations rated 400 volts DC or more.
+It can also apply to a contract for electricity supplied to one or more 240‑volt charging stations.

 Public lighting rates